Research into Disaster Deaths

-Download the list of flood mortality and drowning references (131 kb in Rich Text Format).
+Download the list of flood mortality and drowning references (124 kb in PDF).

-Water-related disasters are complex.
+Water-related hazards are complex.
 Those with distinct causes and circumstances include:

-As well, many water-related deaths do not necessarily result from a specific disaster event involving water, although definitions become tricky here.
+As well, many water-related deaths do not necessarily result from a specific water-related hazard, although definitions become tricky here.
 Examples (not mutually exclusive) are:

 Roadside cross memorial for a victim of this low-water crossing on Upolu, Samoa.

-Work on this issue, including definition and differentiation, which I have completed on this topic is reported in my summary of Researching Flood Health Issues (58 kb in Rich Text Format).
+Work on this issue, including definition and differentiation, which I have completed on this topic is reported in my summary of Researching Flood Health Issues (72 kb in PDF).
 Points are expanded and data are provided in:

 As an example of what an individual can achieve on this issue in the field, not only for water-related lifesaving but also for international development, download Lisa Mitchell's report on Lifesaving in Bolivia (53 kb in Rich Text Format).
 Despite the challenges involved in setting up a lifesaving training course, "One month after the course volunteers...rescued 4 people during a swim race".